You may be able to recover compensation for lost income if you were injured in an accident that left you unable to work, so long as you can prove it.

 Below, we discuss the types of lost income claims, and the proof needed for recovering compensation.

-What is Considered Lost Income?
+In Texas, What is Considered Lost Income?

 The definition of lost income may differ depending on the injured individual’s circumstances.
 Overall, it refers to the legitimate income a person relies on to cover his or her living expenses.
 Generally, a lost income claim would apply to your lost wages from missing work.